pickles976/ai-arena-map/readme.md

 - [x] Convert stars to sprites
 - [x] Add blue hue
 - [ ] Add Black dust
-- [ ] Figure out a way to draw friendly star systems/enemy star systems
+- [ ] Figure out a way to draw friendly star systems/enemy star systems (draw green and red circles with no opacity on layer 2, then render and add)
 - [ ] Show names and info of closest stars
+- [ ] Add skybox

 # Interaction
 - [x] Seedable RNG